Najma Thabsheera: Political career

-Najma Thabsheera entered politics through her activism in the Muslim Students Federation in 2013 and worked as treasurer and general secretary of the MSF Haritha Kozhikode district. and in 2018 State general secretary of Haritha. she entry into electoral politics occurred in September 2020 when he contested in the Perinthalmanna Block Panchayat She then became an active politician from Indian Union Muslim League.
-In 2020 Welfare standing committee chairperson, Perinthalmanna block panchayath in 2024 National Secretary of IUML's Muslim Youth League she is elected as first women member in history in such a committee.
+Najma Thabsheera entered politics through her activism in the Muslim Students Federation in 2013 and worked as treasurer and general secretary of the MSF Haritha Kozhikode district. and in 2018 State general secretary of Haritha. she entry into electoral politics occurred in September 2020 when she contested in the Perinthalmanna Block Panchayat She then became an active politician from Indian Union Muslim League.
+In 2020, She elected as the Welfare standing committee chairperson of Perinthalmanna block panchayath and in 2024 National Secretary of IUML's Muslim Youth League. she was elected as the first women member in history in such a committee.